khangvo05/vo-an-khang-fptse190618-internship-report/content/6-Self-evaluation/_index.md

 pre: " <b> 6. </b> "
 ---

-During my internship at **AMAZON WEB SERVICES VIETNAM COMPANY LIMITED** from **06/08/2025** to **12/24/2025**, I have learned so many things in the cloud domain and I felt grateful for all the time I spent in this program.
+During my internship at **AMAZON WEB SERVICES VIETNAM CO .LTD** from **06/08/2025** to **12/24/2025**, I have learned so many things in the cloud domain and I felt grateful for all the time I spent in this program.

 My team and I started **Smart Office Project**.
 From this project, I know more about the basic of many AWS Services such as **Event Bridge**, **Lambda**, **SNS** and **IoT Core**, as well as acquire a good grasp on the work flow of AWS architecture.
 Those knowledge will assist me strongly in my future endeavours.